 Stitch and Prayer Kits Are Back….If you are a sewer and would like to work on one of the Stitch and Prayer kits, please check out the baskets on the cart in the gathering area.
 We have included kits with all necessary materials, and instructions.

 When you are finished with your project, please return it to the basket provided.
 All completed items will be donated to community members in need.
 Thank you!

 We distributed a total of 6,503 items in 2018 and 2019.

 Thank you, Matthew Wright, for the beautiful labyrinth!!

-Last weekend Matthew Wright was able to complete his Eagle Scout project after many months of planning, organizing, delays and meetings.
-Your hard work and dedication has come to fruition!
+Matthew Wright completed his Eagle Scout project earlier this year after many months of planning, organizing, delays and meetings.
 Many, for years to come, will grow in relationship with God using this prayer form.

 What is a labyrinth?

-A spiritual tool serving as a walk-centering activity for the human heart, mind and soul.
+A labyrinth is a spiritual tool serving as a walk-centering activity for the human heart, mind and soul.
 It has a single, purposeful path that winds from the edge into the center.
 The same path leads back out to the edges again.
 It resembles the indirect path of our lives.

 How to use a labyrinth